articaST/pandorafms-wp/README.md

 * User password audit for weak passwords.
 * Check for weak file/directory permissions.
 * Send email on different events: new user, new user login, user change email, new plugin added, new theme added.
-* Remote integration with Pandora FMS for gather information in a central monitoring solution.
-Pandora FMS is also an OpenSource [server monitoring](https://pandorafms.com) solution.
+* Remote integration with [Pandora FMS](http://pandorafms.com) for gather information in a central monitoring solution.
+Pandora FMS is also an OpenSource [server monitoring](http://pandorafms.com/monitoring-solutions/server-monitoring/) solution.

+## Requirements and setup

+PandoraFMS-WP requires (optionally) a plugin for REST API, called "JSON REST API".
+You only need if you want to integrate the monitoring/status information of the WP site in a central management console with Pandor FMS.
+This is an optional feature, you can manage all information from the Wordpress itself.

+## Limitations

+This not support WP Multisite.
+Tested only with 4.5.2 version.

+## More information

+At this time this is our first readme file :-)